AnimeKaizoku/pasty/README.md

 ## Support

-As pasty is an open source project on GitHub you can open an [issue](https://github.com/lus/pasty/issues) whenever you encounter a problem or feature request.
+As pasty is an open source project on GitHub you can open an [issue](https://github.com/AnimeKaizoku/pasty/issues) whenever you encounter a problem or feature request.
 However, it may be annoying to open an issue just to ask a simple question about pastys functionalities, get help with the installation process or mention something about the hosted version.
-This is why I created a simple [Discord server](https://go.lus.pm/discord) you may want to join to get an answer to stuff like that pretty quickly.

-## Disclaimer

-The pasty web frontend comes with some service-related links in it (Discord server).
-Of course, you are allowed to remove these references.
-However, a small reference to pasty would be nice ^^.
+Go to [Kaizoku Support](https://t.dog/KaizokuBots) on Telegram for any support needs

 ## Installation